-I would always suggest working with a doctor where possible to change thyroid medication as self sourcing can be risky and dangerous.
-Finding a doctor who will prescribe to you and work with you is the best outcome.
-My doctor supports my choice to take it and works with me, but will not prescribe it.
+Now, let me start by saying that I would always suggest working with a doctor where possible to change thyroid medication, as self-sourcing can be risky and dangerous.
+I know this.
+Finding a doctor who will prescribe it for you and work with you is the best outcome.
+My GP supports my choice to take it and works with me, but he says he can not prescribe it.

-I have mixed feelings.
+About starting the NDT – I have mixed feelings.
 I am nervous but excited.
-I have read so much positive stuff about natural desiccated thyroid on Facebook thyroid support groups, Stop The Thyroid Madness etc. but some people around me have made me worry.
-Of course, there’s that feeling of not knowing exactly what you’re taking, when it’s not been administered by a doctor, but at the same time, I have read thousands and thousands of patient experiences on-line AND in books, about taking NDT and having it change their lives.
+I have read so much positive stuff about natural desiccated thyroid online, in Stop The Thyroid Madness etc. but some people around me have made me worry.
+Of course, there’s that feeling of not knowing exactly what you’re taking, when it’s not been administered by a doctor, but at the same time, I have read thousands and thousands of patient experiences online and in books, about taking NDT and having it change their lives.

-I am going to follow STTM guidelines on self-medicating on NDT.
+I am going to follow STTM guidelines.
 Tomorrow, I will take 1 grain (a tablet) of NDT, split in half.
 Half in the morning, an hour before I properly rise, and the other half in the afternoon, around lunch time.
 I’ll keep clear of any food for about an hour either side of each dose, and we’ll see how I get on.

-I’ve read that I can increase from 1 grain to 1.5 in 10-14 days time, and then increase to 2 in another 10-14 days, depending on my symptoms, so I’m going to go by that.
-All of this helpful info is on the Stop The Thyroid Madness website.
+I’ve read from STTM that I can increase from 1 grain to 1.5 in 10-14 days time, and then increase to 2 in another 10-14 days, depending on my symptoms, so I’m going to go by that.
+All of this info is in the Stop The Thyroid Madness book.

 Before starting Levothyroxine, my symptoms were: